 Step 2 – Find the Pot… file

 The .pot file contains all translatable text from a theme and should be provided by the theme’s authors.
 Check to see if the theme in question has a /languages/ folder.
 If it does look inside it and and you should see the .pot file right there.
-If not, you could ask the theme authors to give it to you.
-If they’re @#$@#s you can create it yourself from the theme files.
+If not, you could ask the theme authors to give it to you, but if they’re @#$@#s about it you can create it yourself from the theme files.
 There’s this simple tutorial from WordPress on how to create a .pot file.

-By the way Mantra has a .pot file in the languages folder.
+By the way, all our WordPress themes have a .pot file in the /languagesfolder.
 So no need for all that.

 Step 3 – Translate the theme